guanquann/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all contacts using the `list` command.
 Three contacts in the list of which the first and third contacts are marked as favourite.
 You may use `addfav` to add these contacts as favourites.

     1. Test case: `removefav i/ 1,3`<br>
        Expected: First and third contact are removed from favourites.
 Details of the affected contacts are shown in the status message.
-Timestamp in the status bar is updated.

     1. Test case: `removefav i/ 1`<br>
        Expected: First contact is removed from favourites.
 Details of the affected contact is shown in the status message.
 A warning regarding contacts that were not previously in favourites is also shown in the status message.
-Timestamp in the status bar is updated.

     1. Test case: `removefav i/ 0`<br>
-        Expected: No contact is removed to favourites.
-Error details shown in the status message.
-Status bar remains the same.
+        Expected: No contact is removed from favourites.
+An error message indicating invalid contact index is shown in the status message.

-    1. Other incorrect removefav commands to try: `removefav`, `removefav i/ x`, `...` (where x is larger than the list size)<br>
+    1. Test case: `removefav x i/ 1` (where x is any character) <br>
-       Expected: Similar to previous.
+       Expected: No contact is removed from favourites.
+An error message indicating that there should not be prefixes preceding the 'INDICES' field is shown in the status message.

 ### Saving data